 Finally, we realized that to do proper testing of concepts and prototypes we needed new tools.
 This led us to use science fiction prototyping and comic books to show possible futures, to do a deep behavioral assessment of the innovation teams, and to use applied neuroscience as the benchmark for testing ideas and prototypes.

-The success of this has not only been limited to a few companies, but shown substantial value to companies like Google, Facebook, IKEA, and many others.
+The success of this has not only been limited to a few companies, but has shown substantial value to companies like Google, Facebook, IKEA, and many others.

 Among my many takeaways from your book is the evidence about what stories or narratives do to our brains and how to use them in leading transformation.
 Will you explain this?